ariebovenberg/snug/README.rst

 (Work in progress)

 Wrap REST APIs to fit nicely into your python code.
+Python >=3.6 only.

+Check the ``examples/`` directory for some samples.